xtvlw/Bot_Discod-python3/README.md

 you need to put all files in the same folder.

+to help send "-h" or "--help".

 #Bot_Discord_Interations

-You nedd install SQlite and discord for data only execute this commands
+You need install SQlite3, discord and googletrans for that only execute this commands on terminal.

 to download discord;

 pip3 install discord or pip install discord

-to download SQlite;
+to download SQlite3;

 pip3 install sqlite or pip install sqlite.